rust-lang/book/second-edition/nostarch/chapter19.md

 Listing 19-5: An attempted implementation of `split_at_mut` using only safe Rust

-This function first gets the total length of the slice, then asserts that the index given as a parameter is within the slice by checking that the parameter is less than or equal to the length.
-The assertion means that if we pass an index that’s greater than the length of the slice to split at, the function will panic before it attempts to use that index.
+This function first gets the total length of the slice, then asserts that the index given as a parameter is within the slice by checking that it's less than or equal to the length.
+The assertion means that if we pass an index that’s greater than the index to split the slice at, the function will panic before it attempts to use that index.

-Then we return two mutable slices in a tuple: one from the start of the initial slice to the `mid` index, and another from `mid` to the end of the slice.
+Then we return two mutable slices in a tuple: one from the start of the original slice to the `mid` index, and another from `mid` to the end of the slice.

 If we try to compile this, we’ll get an error:

 ```
 error[E0499]: cannot borrow `*slice` as mutable more than once at a time
- --> <anon>:6:11
+ -->
   |
-5 |     (&mut slice[..mid],
+6 |     (&mut slice[..mid],
   |           ----- first mutable borrow occurs here
-6 |      &mut slice[mid..])
+7 |      &mut slice[mid..])
   |           ^^^^^ second mutable borrow occurs here
-7 | }
+8 | }
   | - first borrow ends here
 ```

 Rust’s borrow checker can’t understand that we’re borrowing different parts of the slice; it only knows that we’re borrowing from the same slice twice.
-Borrowing different parts of a slice is fundamentally okay; our two `&mut [i32]` slices aren’t overlapping.
-However, Rust isn’t smart enough to know this.
+Borrowing different parts of a slice is fundamentally okay because our two slices aren’t overlapping, but Rust isn’t smart enough to know this.
 When we know something is okay, but Rust doesn’t, it’s time to reach for unsafe code.

 Listing 19-6 shows how to use an `unsafe` block, a raw pointer, and some calls to unsafe functions to make the implementation of `split_at_mut` work: